scout-81/darkvader/README.md

 # Dark Vader

 Dark Vader is a web framework for easily implementing dark mode into websites, whether your building a new one, or retrofitting an existing website, Dark Vader does it all.
-All you do is add our button to your website, add the dark mode link tag at the end for your header, add the JS code at the end of your HTML, and setup your dark mode style sheet.
+All you do is add our button to your website, add the dark mode link tag at the end for your header, add the JS code at the end of your HTML, and setup your dark mode stylesheet.
 This gives you full control over what your dark mode experience is like for users.

+### Example

+A live HTML example is avalable on Github Pages [here](https://scout-81.github.io/darkvader/example.html)

 ### Setup